A Local’s 3-day Budapest Itinerary

 City Park

-Evening - Lakeside dinner and an evening river cruise
+Lakeside dinner and an evening river cruise

 Learn about some of the city's best street art as you walk between some of Budapest's best ruin pubs on this hybrid pub/art crawl, led by lifelong Budapest resident and local guide - Attila!

-Day 4 - Beyond the main attractions
+Bonus 4th day - beyond the main attractions

 If you have an extra day to explore the city, you can go beyond the main tourist attractions.
 You can explore some of the city's greener parts, whether you go up to the Buda Hills or, if you're interested in Communist history, explore Memento Park.

-Morning - Margaret Island
+Margaret Island

-Begin your morning by exploring Margaret Island, a car-free island covered with parkland in the middle of the Danube.
+Begin your day by exploring Margaret Island, a car-free island covered with parkland in the middle of the Danube.
 You can easily reach the island via Margaret Bridge or Árpád Bridge.
 Getting here is straightforward: walking, biking, or taking the tram to the bridge.

 There's plenty to explore on the island, like the Musical Fountain, where water jets dance in time to classical and contemporary music.
 There are also medieval ruins, such as the remnants of a 13th-century Dominican convent.